Sudan Online Justice Hub: News and resources on the conflict and tools for addressing violations

 Challenges to the implementation of international criminal law in Sudan

-3. Immunities: Sudanese law grants security forces personnel, including police officers and members of the armed forces, conditional immunity.
+Immunities: Sudanese law grants security forces personnel, including police officers and members of the armed forces, conditional immunity.
 This means that these individuals can only be subjected to a full investigation, prosecution and trial, if the head of their respective enforcement agency expressly lifts their immunity.
 There are several examples of law enforcement and other security agents evading justice in Sudan, due to their immunity not being waived by the relevant authorities, thus impeding the implementation of justice and accountability processes.

-4. Ratification of treaties – There is a need for Sudan to harmonise its legal system with international norms and principles.
+Ratification of treaties– There is a need for Sudan to harmonise its legal system with international norms and principles.
 By extension, therefore, country needs to ratify and adopt relevant international treaties and domesticate the relevant provisions.
 For instance, Sudanese law does not fully criminalise the crime of torture in line with international standards, despite a number of legal amendments which were introduced in July 2020 and strengthened protections against torture.

-6. Legality principle – Under this principle an accused person cannot be accused of crimes that did not exist in the law at the time of their commission.
+Legality principle – Under this principle an accused person cannot be accused of crimes that did not exist in the law at the time of their commission.
 The fact that the Sudan’s Armed Forces Act and Criminal Act were amended long after the Darfur conflict began in 2003 means that many of the offences arising from this conflict would not be tried as international crimes under these laws, pursuant to the principle of non-retroactive application of the law.
 There is, however, an exception to this principle under international law: in cases of very serious crimes that are considered common law, the principle of legality does not apply.
 Article 15(2) of the International Covenant for Civil and Political Rights states that the principle of non-retroactivity does not apply for crimes under “the general principles of law recognised by the community of nations.”
+In any event, the international crimes framework is applicable to crimes committed after the Armed Forces Act and the Criminal Act were amended in 2007 and 2009 respectively, thereby including crimes committed within the context of the armed conflict that began on 15 April 2023.

-7. Statute of Limitations Under Article 38 (3) of the Sudanese Criminal Procedure Code, the international crimes added to Chapter 18 (Amendments made to the Criminal Act in 2009) are subject to a prescription period of ten years, as these offences are punishable with death or imprisonment of ten years or more.
+Statute of Limitations –Under Article 38 (3) of the Sudanese Criminal Procedure Code, the international crimes added to Chapter 18 (Amendments made to the Criminal Act in 2009) are subject to a prescription period of ten years, as these offences are punishable with death or imprisonment of ten years or more.
 In contrast, under the Rome Statute, crimes coming within the jurisdiction of the Court are not subject to any statute of limitations.

-8. Need for capacity building in international criminal law – Capacity building is an essential first step for national prosecutors and judges involved in prosecuting and trying international crimes.
+Need for capacity building in international criminal law – Capacity building is an essential first step for national prosecutors and judges involved in prosecuting and trying international crimes.
 Prior to the outbreak of the armed conflict in Sudan, the capacity gap in international criminal law and procedure within the Sudanese judicial system had already been identified.
 This gap has been further exacerbated by the outbreak of the conflict on 15 April 2023, with several lawyers, prosecutors and judges having either fled the country or been displaced.
 It will take some time to rebuild the Sudanese legal system and the necessary capacity to pave the way for domestic trials for international crimes, with one of the prerequisites being the cessation of hostilities.
 One of the ways to continue pursuing justice and accountability is through the ICC, as well as exploring opportunities for creative litigation on behalf of Sudanese victims.
 Various measures may be adopted towards this end, including filing universal jurisdiction cases, turning to regional mechanisms such as the African Commission on Human and People’s Rights, or using international human rights mechanisms to seek redress.

 Key takeaways

-• The domestication of international crimes into Sudanese law is widely seen as a response to UNSC Resolution 1593 (2005) and the subsequent involvement of the ICC in Darfur.
+The domestication of international crimes into Sudanese law is widely seen as a response to UNSC Resolution 1593 (2005) and the subsequent involvement of the ICC in Darfur.

-• The two main laws that allow for the prosecution of international crimes under Sudanese law are the Armed Forces Act of 2007 and the Criminal Act of 1991 (as amended in 2009).
+The two main laws that allow for the prosecution of international crimes under Sudanese law are the Armed Forces Act of 2007 and the Criminal Act of 1991 (as amended in 2009).

-• In many instances, Sudanese law on international crimes does not comply with international law.
+In many instances, Sudanese law on international crimes does not comply with international law.
 There is a need to reform the law in order to bring it in line with international law and standards.

-• Exploration of opportunities for creative litigation: to advance the goals of accountability and respect for and protection of rights guaranteed both in domestic law and in regional and international treaties, it may be necessary to explore opportunities for creative litigation.
+Exploration of opportunities for creative litigation: to advance the goals of accountability and respect for and protection of rights guaranteed both in domestic law and in regional and international treaties, it may be necessary to explore opportunities for creative litigation.
 Various measures may be adopted towards this end, including turning to regional mechanisms such as the African Commission on Human and People’s Rights, filing universal jurisdiction cases, or using international human rights mechanisms to seek redress.

 Further reading materials

-• Report of the International Commission of Inquiry on Darfur to the United Nations Secretary-General – September 2004 (EN)
+Report of the International Commission of Inquiry on Darfur to the United Nations Secretary-General – September 2004 (EN)

-• Accountability and Justice for International Crimes in Sudan – A guide on the role of the International Criminal Court.
+Accountability and Justice for International Crimes in Sudan – A guide on the role of the International Criminal Court.
 See Part IV on the ICC and Darfur (pages 21 -30) – Redress May, 2007 (EN)

-• Domestic Accountability Efforts in Sudan – Policy Briefing SOAS & Redress, May 2021 (EN)
+Domestic Accountability Efforts in Sudan – Policy Briefing SOAS & Redress, May 2021 (EN)

-• Sudan Legal Resources – Redress.
-(EN) Includes the The Armed Forces Act as amended 2007 (EN) (AR) and the Criminal Act of 1991 as amended in 2009 (EN) (AR)
+Sudan Legal Resources – Redress.
+(EN) Includes the The Armed Forces Act as amended 2007 (EN) (AR) and the Criminal Act of 1991 as amended in 2009 (EN) (AR),

-• Criminal Law and Human Rights in Sudan: A Baseline Study – March 2008, Redress and KCHRED (EN)
+Criminal Law and Human Rights in Sudan: A Baseline Study – March 2008, Redress and KCHRED (EN)

-• The Prosecution of International Crimes under Sudan’s Criminal and Military Laws: Developments, Gaps and Limitations, Mohamed Abdelsalam Babiker (161-183) Published in Criminal Law Reform and Transitional Justice in Sudan – Human Rights Perspectives for Sudan Routledge – Published in 2009
+The Prosecution of International Crimes under Sudan’s Criminal and Military Laws: Developments, Gaps and Limitations, Mohamed Abdelsalam Babiker (161-183) Published in Criminal Law Reform and Transitional Justice in Sudan – Human Rights Perspectives for Sudan Routledge – Published in 2009

-• Q&A: Justice for Serious International Crimes Committed in Sudan – Human Rights Watch, June 2020 (EN) (AR)
+Q&A: Justice for Serious International Crimes Committed in Sudan – Human Rights Watch, June 2020 (EN) (AR)

 The Wayamo Foundation is an independent, non-profit organisation established to strengthen the rule of law, promote justice for international crimes and foster transparency through judicial capacity building, mediation and informed journalism.